max-okeeffe/AdventOfCode/README.md

 # AdventOfCode
-Data and Solutions to Advent of Code Problems
+My solutions to Advent of Code problems.